MHenderson/homepage/content/post/2020-05-03-handwriting-to-text-with-vision-api-and-r/index.md

 content_001 <- httr::content(r_001)
 ```

-The response content
+The content
 contains a lot
 of information.
-We are mainly interested
-in the text content
+The text is
 contained
 inside
 `responses[[1]]`